 April 14-23, May 14-23, 2020

 December 6-15, 2020

 GLOBE at Night is a citizen science project to record the brightness of the night sky around the world.
-During twelve observing campaigns in 2014, children and adults are asked to match the appearance of a constellation (Orion or Leo in the northern hemisphere, and Orion or Crux in the southern hemisphere) with seven star charts of progressively fainter stars.
 The data is collected to produce an interactive map of all worldwide observations.

 The Globe at Night program is an international citizen-science campaign to raise public awareness of the impact of light pollution by inviting citizen-scientists to measure their night sky brightness and submit their observations from a computer or smart phone.
 Light pollution threatens not only our “right to starlight”, but can affect energy consumption, wildlife and health.
 More than 100,000 measurements have been contributed from people in 115 countries during the campaigns each winter/spring over the last 9 years, making Globe at Night the most successful light pollution awareness campaign to date!

 Explore the last 10 years of data in our interactive data map, or see how your city did with our regional map generator.
 The Globe at Night website is easy to use, comprehensive and holds an abundance of background information.
 The database is usable for comparisons with a variety of other databases, like how light pollution affects the foraging habits of bats.

 Make a difference and join the GLOBE at Night campaign!